fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 Note a non-array-literal expression of type `int[]` still need to be explicitly converted to `int64[]`.

+### Motivation for `int32` --> `nativeint` type-directed conversion

+The primary use case is APIs using nativeint.
+APIs using nativeint are beginning to be more common in some domains.

 ### Motivation for `int32` --> `double` type-directed conversion

 The primary use case is using integer literals in floating point data such as `[| 1.1; 3.4; 6; 7 |]` when the types are known.